-Keywords: Cash holdings, Coronavirus, Corporate debt, COVID-19, ESG, Fire sales, Institutional ownership, Leverage, Pandemic, Retail investors, Robinhood, Tail risk
+Keywords: Cash holdings, Coronavirus, Corporate debt, COVID-19, ESG, Fire sales, Institutional ownership, Leverage, Pandemic, Retail investors, Robinhood, Systemic risk, Tail risk

 ^{}Glossner and Matos acknowledge financial support from the Richard A. Mayo Center for Asset Management at the Darden School of Business.
 Ramelli and Wagner acknowledge financial support from the University of Zurich Research Priority Program "Financial market regulation."
-We thank Vikas Agarwal, Marie Brière, Jim Naughton, Raman Uppal, Sugata Ray, Arthur Romec, Richard Sias, Johan Sulaeman, Kazuo Yamada, and Richard J. Zeckhauser, and conference participants at the FSU Suntrust Conference, Midwest Finance Association Conference and seminars at Atlanta Fed and UVA Darden School of Business for insightful comments.
+We thank Vikas Agarwal, Marie Brière, Antonio Falato (discussant), Albert Menkveld, Jim Naughton, Raman Uppal, Sugata Ray, Arthur Romec, Richard Sias, Johan Sulaeman, William Johnson (discussant), Kazuo Yamada, and Richard J. Zeckhauser, and conference and seminar participants at the FMA Annual Meeting, FSU Suntrust Conference, Midwest Finance Association Conference, the Bank of England's Workshop on Procyclicality, Atlanta Fed, Massey University, University of St. Gallen, University of Virginia Darden School of Business, and the London School of Economics' Systemic Risk Center for insightful comments.
 We declare that we have no relevant or material financial interests that relate to the research described in this paper.
 A previous version of this paper was entitled "Where do institutional investors seek shelter when disaster strikes?
 Evidence from COVID-19."
 Address of Glossner and Matos: UVA Darden, 100 Darden Boulevard, Charlottesville, VA 22903, USA.
 Address of Ramelli and Wagner: University of Zurich, Department of Banking and Finance, Plattenstrasse 14, CH-8032 Zurich, Switzerland.